zelmario/Big-hole/README.md

 2. Copy FTDC files to under directory diagnostic.data: `cp $SOMEWHERE/metrics.* ./diagnostic.data/`
 3. Run the script`./bighole.sh`

-The script will decode all the diagnostic data files and launch three docker containers:
+The script will decode all the diagnostic data files (may takes some time, depending on your computer and how many metric files you want to process) and launch three docker containers:

 ```bash
 zelmar@LAPTOP-MD0FVN06:~/ftdc_decoder$ ./bighole.sh